Delta Air Lines Asks Mom To Leave First Class Seat Because Her Baby Was Crying

 — Stephanie Zhong (@ThinkSideways) December 29, 2016

 On Tuesday, January 4, the CEO of Delta reached out to Brandon and apologized for the incident.
-The air line also refunded the tickets and gave the family $300 each.
+The airline also refunded the tickets and gave the family $300 each.

 “We appreciated the [gesture],” Charnas said.
 “However, it’s still not enough to make up for the awful experience we had.”

-[Featured Image by George Frey/ Getty Images]
+[Featured Image by George Frey/Getty Images]